The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Analysis of Quiescent and Star-forming Galaxy Hosts

 \section{Analysis of Quiescent and Star-forming Galaxy Hosts}

-We have performed the same analysis shown in Figures \ref{fig:lumhb_mssfr} and \ref{fig:edrhb_mssfr} for different choices of the sSFR bins.
+We have performed the same analysis shown in Figure \ref{fig:lumhb_mssfr} for different choices of the sSFR bins.
 In particular, for the purposes of a companion effort comparing our results to numerical simulations of galaxy formation, we have divided the sSFRs into two bins, one star-forming and one quiescent, corresponding to $\log_{10}$ sSFR greater or less than $-11.5$.
-Figures \ref{fig:lumhb_mssfr_arjun} and \ref{fig:edrhb_mssfr_arjun} show $F_{\rm AGN}$ as a function of stellar mass for each category.
+Figure \ref{fig:lumhb_mssfr_arjun} shows $F_{\rm AGN}$ as a function of stellar mass for each category.
 These results show the same general trends as Figures \ref{fig:lumhb_mssfr} and \ref{fig:edrhb_mssfr}.
+It is worth noting that the hint of increase in $F_{\rm AGN}$ as a function of $\lambda$ for star-forming galaxies in Figure \ref{fig:edrhb_mssfr}, based on the lowest mass bin, disappears in this rebinning.